LCSL/FALKON_paper/README.md

 *Example*:

-Immagine you want to run FALKON on the MillionSongs dataset with the same setting presented in the table of the FALKON paper (10,000 Nystrom centers):
+To run FALKON on the MillionSongs dataset with the same setting presented in the table of the paper (10,000 Nystrom centers):

 * Download the dataset (https://archive.ics.uci.edu/ml/datasets/YearPredictionMSD)

 * Convert the data format from ".txt" to ".mat" (e.g. see MATLAB `fscanf` function).

-* Once you have saved the dataset in the new format modify the `filepath` variable in the script `test_MillionSongs_10KCenters.m` with the ".mat" file path.
+* Once you have saved the dataset in the new format, modify the `filepath` variable in the script `test_MillionSongs_10KCenters.m` with the ".mat" file path.

-* Then run the script and enjoy the results.
+* Run the script and enjoy the results.